-The Office of Public Health monitors and reports on the incidence of infectious disease among offenders, provides training and consultation services to facility health services staff, and provides technical assistance to both the TDCJ Risk Management Office and Human Resources.
-In addition, the Office of Public Health coordinates the Offender Peer Education Program, provides training in medical evaluation and evidence collection of sexual assault victims and monitors the quality of sexual assault examinations.
+The Office of Public Health monitors and reports on the incidence of infectious disease among offenders, provides training and consultative services to facility CMHC staff, and provides technical assistance to both the TDCJ Risk

+Management Office and the TDCJ Human Resources Division.
+In addition, the Office of Public Health coordinates the TDCJ Offender Peer Education Program and provides a Sexual Assault Nurse Examiner (i.e. SANE, RN) to support the TDCJ Safe Prisons Program.
+The SANE also monitors the quality of sexual assault examinations.